On /downloads you will find all current distributions

 Latest vs. a specific version

-In the URL you can use either latest or a specific version number:
+In the URL you can use latest, a full version number, or a version

 https://codecharter.tools/api/v1/cli/linux-x64/latest